“The Web as I envisaged it, we have not seen it yet. The future is still so much bigger than the past.”

 We have a discreet timetable for the development of ICT skills as well as promoting the use of transferable skills across subjects.
 The computing planning is designed to ensure sequential progression from Year 3 to Year 6 building on the skills and knowledge from previous years.
-Computing is taught in weekly discrete lessons by our team of Senior LSAs.
+Computing is taught in weekly discrete lessons by our specialist computing teacher.
 Each area of learning is covered bi-termly on a class rotation basis so each child will have computing lessons for three out of six half terms.
-Computing is taught in our ICT room or via our bank of laptops in the classroom environment.
-There are also opportunities for “unplugged” learning with a focus on computational thinking and programming design.
-We also provide children with an opportunity to use ICT across the curriculum to engage and inspire through our laptops and iPads.
+Computing is taught in our ICT room or via our bank of laptops or I-pads in the classroom environment.
+There are also opportunities for “unplugged” learning with a focus on eSafety, computational thinking and programming design.
+Outside of these discreet lessons we provide children with an opportunity to use ICT across the curriculum through our laptops and iPads.
 We ensure that ICT is used to motivate and engage learners across the curriculum.
 We encourage staff to use ICT to support teaching.
 For example, staff are confident to use air server to support modelling in writing, purple mash to record different methods of learning and iPads to support research or editing.